lnihlen/vcsmc/doc/schema.md

 key: "quantImage:%016x", the parameter is the hex hash of the quant image, the value kFrameSizeBytes of color indices.

 key: "frameGroup:%08x", the parameter is the hex frame group number.
 Values are a FrameGroup flatbuffer.

+key: "groupStats:%08x", the parameter is the hex frame group number.
+Values are a GroupStats flatbuffer.

+key: "movieStats", no parameter.
+Holds a MovieStats flatbuffer.